pandallel/quilt/memory-bank/activeContext.md

 - **Repository Selection:** **Complete:** Added command-line flag `--in-memory` to allow runtime selection between SQLite and in-memory repositories for both materials and cuts.
 - **Path Resolution:** **Resolved:** Fixed path handling by ensuring `DiscoveryActor` resolves relative paths to absolute paths before registering materials.
 - **Transaction Support:** **Complete:** Implemented transaction support for batch operations in both SQLite repositories.
-- **SwatchingActor Design:** Determine the optimal structure for the `SwatchingActor` based on lessons learned from `CuttingActor`.
-Will likely follow the same dual-task pattern (listener/processor) for backpressure handling.
+- **SwatchingActor Design:** **Complete:** Implemented using the dual-task pattern (listener/processor) for backpressure handling.
 - **MaterialCut Event Structure:** The current implementation includes the material ID in the event.
-The `SwatchingActor` will retrieve the cuts using the material ID.
+The `SwatchingActor` will retrieve the cuts using the material ID via the `CutsRepository`.
+- **Swatch Data Model:** Design the `Swatch` data structure and determine how to store embeddings efficiently.
+- **Embedding Strategy:** Determine which embedding technique/library to use (e.g., simple TF-IDF, or more advanced embedding model).
+- **Batch Processing:** Consider whether to process cuts individually or in batches for embedding generation.
-- **Backpressure Tuning:** The default sizes for the internal `mpsc` queues (currently 128 for `CuttingActor`) and the `broadcast` Event Bus capacity need to be determined and potentially made configurable.
+- **Backpressure Tuning:** The default sizes for the internal `mpsc` queues (currently 128 for both `CuttingActor` and `SwatchingActor`) and the `broadcast` Event Bus capacity need to be determined and potentially made configurable.
 - **Reconciliation Logic:** Finalize the specific timeouts per stage and the `max_retries` count.
 These will likely be configurable.
 - **Error Handling:** Continue refining error types and handling, particularly around persistence (M13) and potential reconciliation loops.
 - **Idempotency:** Ensure processing tasks within actors robustly check material state in the Registry before processing, especially when handling retried events from the `ReconciliationActor`.